Kwynto/true-notation/README.md

 - Each new word or part of the prefix in the name must begin with a capital letter.
 - Constants can be named in a different style, to make them more different from ordinary entities.
 - The fields of the structure do not need to be formatted, but it is possible to use prefixes, since the insides of the structure should be understandable by themselves.
+- Prefixes in the names of functions and methods should be used as necessary, but without fanaticism, and preferably not at all.
+An example of reasonable usage: IsError(), IsStored().

 ## Basic data types